A study released by the group blamed warmer waters and a jump in coastal population for the spike in numbers. The study said, in part:

 "And while there isn't a lot of good scientific evidence for this yet, I think that some shark populations are increasing due to better fisheries management and improved water quality," he said.
 "You put more people in the water and add more sharks to coastal areas, you will have more shark-human related interactions."

-Professor George Burgess, director of the University of Florida Program for Shark Research, told The Telegraph in a story about 2015's spike in shark bites that, “Unlike in the movies, it’s not usually a one cause and effect type of a situation.
-More often it’s a combination of factors that might have led to there being more sharks or more humans in the water, but this is clearly a situation where there is something going on.”
+Professor George Burgess, director of the University of Florida Program for Shark Research, told The Telegraph in a story about 2015's spike in shark bites, "Unlike in the movies, it's not usually a one cause and effect type of a situation.
+More often it's a combination of factors that might have led to there being more sharks or more humans in the water, but this is clearly a situation where there is something going on."

 What are the odds?

 How likely is it that you will be bitten by a shark?
 Not likely at all.
 A group of researchers at Stanford University compared records of shark bites with information about how people use the ocean in California.
-The found that an ocean swimmer had only one chance in 738 million of being bitten by a great white shark; surfers had a one in 17 million chance, and scuba divers had a one in 136 million chance.
+The study found that an ocean swimmer had only one chance in 738 million of being bitten by a great white shark; surfers had a one in 17 million chance, and scuba divers had a one in 136 million chance.